damien-meere/full_stack_milestone/README.md

 ### Product Page
 The **Product** page is the hub of the entire site.
 It's here that the customers can search through all available products on the site.
 Again, the navigation elements are consistent throughout the site, so the customer will have many familiar elements.
 Within the Product page, customers have the option of browsing through all available products, or should they require some more specific, they can filter down the list of products presented to them.
-This filtering is faciliated through the navigation elements of the Navbar (as detailed in the [General Site Navigation](#general-site-navigation) section).
+This filtering is facilitated through the navigation elements of the Navbar (as detailed in the [General Site Navigation](#general-site-navigation) section).
 The customer also has the option of sorting the presented product list based on Price, Rating, Name, Category, as illustrated below.

-Within this page, with respect to the Products themselves, customers are presented with an Image representation of the product, the price of each item, it's category, and it's customer rating.
+Within this page, with respect to the Products themselves, customers are presented with an Image representation of the product, the price of each item, its category, and its customer rating.
 On this page it's just about giving enough information to attract the customer to click on the item.
 From there, the user will be brought to the Product Detail page, which contains all information about that particular item (Next Section).

-The functionality supporting the product page and it's various filters is based within the `all_products` view.
+The functionality supporting the product page and its various filters is based within the `all_products` view.
 This view determines from the incoming user request (i.e. nav selection), how best to filter the product list for the user.

 ![Product Page](documentation/SiteImages/Product_Page.jpg)